DataVault/datavault-vagrant-ubuntu/README.md

 cd datavault-vagrant-ubuntu
 ```

-You'll have to update the Vagrantfile to point at your datavault project director.
+You'll have to update the Vagrantfile to point at your datavault project directory.
 Change this line in the `Vagrantfile`: